-GadSolutions manufactures slip rings for propeller shafts to combat the electrolysis action of a spinning shaft (steel) within bearings (usually bronze/white metal) immersed in sea water (electrolyte).
+GadSolutions manufactures slip rings for propeller shafts to combat the electrolysis action of a spinning shaft (steel) within bearings (usually bronze/white metal, ball bearings for motors) immersed in sea water (electrolyte).

 Various combinations of slip-ring and carbon brush materials are available but time has determined that only high silver composition brushes running on a silver track or 0% Oxygen Copper, can provide the effective and sustained low conductivity necessary to ensure that the shaft bonding and its connections maintains a contact resistance no greater than 0.001 Ohms.